GMLC-TDC/HELICS/docs/apps/Broker.md

   -n [ --name ] arg      name of the broker/core
   --federates arg        the minimum number of federates that will be
                          connecting
-  --federates arg        the minimum number of federates that will be
+  --minfed arg           the minimum number of federates that will be
                          connecting
-  --maxiteration arg     maximum number of iterations --logfile arg          the file to log message to --loglevel arg         the level which to log the higher this is set to the
+  --maxiter arg          maximum number of iterations --logfile arg          the file to log message to --loglevel arg         the level which to log the higher this is set to the
                          more gets logs (-1) for no logging